-Number Day is a fun, nationwide maths fundraising event for Year 7 and 8 that helps raise money to support the NSPCC.
+Number Day - a fun, nationwide maths fundraising event for Year 7 and 8 that helps raise money to support the NSPCC.

 This is as well as a Maths Inspiration trip, Maths Club, Maths Surgeries for all Year groups and outside speakers for KS5 and many other activities.

 Embedding the work done so far to ensure the new GCSE scheme of work provides all necessary resources, activities and opportunities to ensure student understanding is at its highest.

 Work on preparing the Year 10 students for GCSE Statistics looking back at the successes and development areas from last year.